USDA Home Loan Programs And Mortgage Guidelines

 Verification Of Rent

 Verification Of Rent is very important and is used to show payment shock.
 Verification of rent is only valid if the renter has paid their rent payment with checks and/or bank transfer.
-12 months rental verification is proven by providing 12 months canceled checks and/or bank statements.
-Rental payments needs to have been timely in past 12 months with no late payments for VOR to be valid.
+12 months rental verification is proven by providing 12 months of canceled checks and/or bank statements.
+Rental payments need to have been timely in the past 12 months with no late payments for VOR to be valid.

-- For FHA Loans, the upfront mortgage insurance premium is 1.75% and the annual FHA insurance fee is 0.85%
+For FHA Loans, the upfront mortgage insurance premium is 1.75% and the annual FHA insurance fee is 0.85%.

 USDA Loans: Property Eligibility Requirements